-• What is the contribution of Commonwealth environmental water to key native fish population processes including movement, reproduction and survival at the selected area scale?

-• How could this contribution be improved to enhance native fish populations?
+- What is the contribution of Commonwealth environmental water to key native fish population processes including movement, reproduction and survival at the selected area scale? - How could this contribution be improved to enhance native fish populations?

-- Population modelling used data collated from across a variety of State and Commonwealth (including Flow-MER) monitoring programs and from several expert workshops. - Basin-wide metapopulation (i.e., a group of separated yet interacting ecological populations) models were developed for golden perch (14 populations areas) and bony herring (9 populations) and individual Murray cod population models were developed for 6 Flow-MER Selected Areas. - Murray cod Selected Area, Golden perch Basin-scale and first-generation Bony herring Basin-scale models are complete and operational. - All models for Murray cod were run using observed flows at corresponding river gauge sites and then used to assess population trajectories modelled against flow scenarios with and without Commonwealth water for the environment (i.e. a counterfactual approach). - Overall population trajectories for Murray cod are predicted to be highly sensitive to hypoxic events, causing a significant drop in the modelled adult population.
+- Population modelling used data collated from across a variety of State and Commonwealth (including Flow-MER) monitoring programs and from several expert workshops. - Basin-wide metapopulation (i.e., a group of separated yet interacting ecological populations) models were developed for golden perch (14 populations areas) and bony herring (9 populations) and individual Murray cod population models were developed for 6 Flow-MER Selected Areas. - Murray cod Selected Area, Golden perch Basin-scale and first-generation Bony herring Basin-scale models are complete and operational. - All models for Murray cod were run using observed flows at corresponding river gauge sites and then used to assess population trajectories modelled against flow scenarios with and without Commonwealth environmental water (i.e. a counterfactual approach). - Overall population trajectories for Murray cod are predicted to be highly sensitive to hypoxic events, causing a significant drop in the modelled adult population.
 These events are predicted to occur every 7 years in most of Selected Areas. - For most Selected Areas, Murray cod are predicted to have increased recruitment in response to CEW (using counterfactual comparison).
-However, this enhanced recruitment only translated into a predicted increase in adult population size in Gwydir and Lachlan River populations. - The greatest responses of Murray cod to CEW are predicted to be under circumstances where a moderating process, such as hypoxic blackwater or cold-water pollution, was occurring. - The meta population models developed for golden perch (at a whole of Basin scale) predict broadly stable population dynamics, despite large increases in population sizes in the middle years of the study period and subsequent declines during the Millennium drought. - The meta population models developed for bony herring (at a whole of Basin scale) predict a general decline since 2010. - For both golden perch and bony herring, modelling predicts responses to flow and temperature with marked fluctuations in both the southern and northern Basin in response to flow, resulting in relatively greater levels of recruitment occurring during periods of high flow and flooding.
+However, this enhanced recruitment only translated into a predicted increase in adult population size in Gwydir and Lachlan River populations. - The greatest responses of Murray cod to CEW are predicted to be under circumstances where a moderating process, such as hypoxic blackwater or cold-water pollution, was occurring. - The meta population models developed for golden perch (at a whole of Basin scale) predict broadly stable population dynamics, despite large increases in population sizes in the middle years of the study period and subsequent declines during the Millennium drought. - The meta population models developed for bony herring (at a whole of Basin scale) predict a general decline since 2010. - For both golden perch and bony herring, modelling predicts responses to flow and temperature with marked fluctuations in both the southern and northern Basin in response to flow, resulting in relatively greater levels of recruitment occurring during periods of high flow and flooding. - Refinements to the models incorporated latest findings from related research of fish movement and integrated more northern catchments as well as sensitivity testing.

-- The development of Basin-scale fish population models is a major innovation that can inform decision-making for connected water events across a range of geographic and temporal scales. - The population models can be used to help guide recovery targets (timelines and spatial areas), while also informing the development of watering scenarios or complementary management measures. - The golden perch metapopulation model enables whole-of-basin decision-making in relation to this highly mobile and ecologically complex species. - The bony herring model is a novel construct and provides a basin-scale metapopulation model for a species with a different life history to that of golden perch. - Models are being used to test environmental water scenarios provided by CEWH's delivery teams. - Refinements to the models will incorporate latest findings from related research of fish movement. - Refinements to the models are planned to integrate more northern catchments and undertake sensitivity testing. - Work is planned to continue development of the golden perch meta-population model.
+- The development of Basin-scale fish population models is a major innovation that can inform decision-making for connected water events across a range of geographic and temporal scales. - The population models can be used to help guide recovery targets (timelines and spatial areas), while also informing the development of watering scenarios or complementary management measures.

+- The golden perch metapopulation model enables whole-of-basin decision-making in relation to this highly mobile and ecologically complex species. - The bony herring model is a novel construct and provides a basin-scale metapopulation model for a species with a different life history to that of golden perch. - Models are directly relevant to adaptive management of environmental water and are being used to test environmental water scenarios provided by CEWH's delivery teams. - Publication of results in peer-reviewed articles and other targeted communication activities. - Final report has been published.